BarelyAPrincess/ChioriWebServer/docs/configuration/routing.md

 ### Capturing Arguments

-The routing feature can also capture dynamic argument from within the url.
+The routing feature can also capture arguments from the URL.
 To define just replace any section of the url with `[arg=]`.
 The wording between the brackets and equal symbol is your argument name.

 `pattern "/projects/[projId=]/users/[userId=]/add", file "scripts/projects/adduser.groovy", subdomain ""`.